MisansProducts/MisansProducts/git notes.md

 Microsoft Visual Studio Code misspells multi-line pastes the first time through the Git Bash terminal.
 I need to experiment with this.

+Use `git config core.longpaths true` to allow the current project to stage long filenames.
+This is because Windows only allows 260 characters for filenames.

 ### GitHub Notes

 To view all comments on other issues, type `is:issue commenter:MisansProducts` in the search box for `https://github.com/issues` page.